NUVOLOS

 Long-running notebooks

-If running notebooks via Jupyter, we recommend submitting the notebooks for computation using papermill and specifying an explicit logfile when executing from the Jupyter terminal.
+If running notebooks via Jupyter, we recommend submitting the notebooks for computation using and specifying an explicit logfile when executing from the Jupyter terminal.
 This way you can disconnect from the Jupyter application and the notebook execution can continue whilst be able to monitor run progress.

 papermill --stdout-file /files/my_job.out --stderr-file /files/my_job.err NOTEBOOK_PATH [OUTPUT_PATH]// Some code